 The Company's primary investment objective is to generate current income through debt and equity investments.
 A secondary objective of the Company is to generate current dividend income and long-term capital appreciation through direct equity investments and equity-related investments, including warrants, convertible securities and other rights to acquire equity securities.
 The Company's portfolio strategy is to invest primarily in illiquid debt and equity securities issued by lower middle market ("LMM") companies, which generally have annual revenues between \$10 million and \$150 million, and debt securities issued by middle market ("Middle Market") companies that are generally larger in size than the LMM companies.
 The Company's LMM and Middle Market portfolio investments generally range in size from \$1 million to \$15 million.
-The Company categorizes some of its investments, often referred to in the debt markets as "club deals," are investments, generally in debt instruments, that the Company originates on a collaborative basis with other investment funds.
-Private Loan investments are typically similar in size, structure, terms and conditions to investments the Company holds in its LMM portfolio and Middle Market portfolio") investments primarily consisting of investments managed by third parties, which differ from the typical profiles for the Company's other types of investments.
+The Company categorizes some of its investments in LMM companies and Middle Market companies as private loan ("Private Loan") portfolio investments.
+Private Loan investments, often referred to in the debt markets as "club deals," are investments, generally in debt instruments, that the Company originates on a collaborative basis with other investment funds.
+Private Loan investments are typically similar in size, structure, terms and conditions to investments the Company holds in its LMM portfolio and Middle Market portfolio.
+The Company's portfolio also includes other portfolio ("Other Portfolio") investments primarily consisting of investments managed by third parties, which differ from the typical profiles for the Company's other types of investments.

 MSC Income Fund has six wholly owned subsidiaries.
-HMS Funding I LLC ("HMS Funding"), MSIF Funding LLC ("MSIF Funding"), MSIC Equity Holding, LLC ("MSC Equity Holding") (formerly known as HMS Equity Holding, LLC) and MSC California Holdings GP LLC ("MSC California Holdings GP") (formerly known as HMS California Holdings, GP LLC) are each organized as Delaware limited liability companies, MSC Equity Holding II, Inc. ("MSC Equity Holding II") (formerly known as HMS Equity Holding II, Inc.) is organized as a Delaware corporation and MSC California Holdings LP ("MSC California Holdings") (formerly known as HMS California Holdings LP) is organized as a Delaware limited partnership.
+HMS Funding I LLC ("HMS Funding"), MSIF Funding LLC ("MSIF Funding"), MSC Equity Holding, LLC ("MSC Equity Holding") (formerly known as HMS Equity Holding, LLC) and MSC California Holdings GP LLC ("MSC California Holdings GP") (formerly known as HMS California Holdings, GP LLC) are each organized as Delaware limited liability companies, MSC Equity Holding II, Inc. ("MSC Equity Holding II") (formerly known as HMS Equity Holding II, Inc.) is organized as a Delaware corporation and MSC California Holdings LP ("MSC California Holdings") (formerly known as HMS California Holdings LP) is organized as a Delaware limited partnership.
 MSC Equity Holding and MSC Equity Holding II, (the "Taxable Subsidiaries"), which have elected to be taxable entities, primarily hold equity investments in portfolio companies which are "pass through" entities for tax purposes.
 HMS Funding was created in connection with the Deutsche Bank Credit Facility to function as a "Structured Subsidiary," which is permitted to incur debt outside of the TIAA Credit Facility since it is not a guarantor under the TIAA Credit Facility.
-The Deutsche Bank Credit Facility is once it is not a guarantor under the TIAA Credit Facility.
-The Deutsche Bank Credit Facility is once it is not a guarantor under the TIAA Credit Facility.
-The Deutsche Bank Credit Facility.
-The Deutsche Bank Credit Facility is compared in connection with the Main Street Capital Term Loan (each defined below in "Note E-Debt") are collectively referred to herein as our "Credit Facility."
+Which is permitted to incur debt outside of the TIAA Credit Facility since it is not a guarantor under the TIAA Credit Facility, which is permitted to incur debt outside of the TIAA Credit Facility since it is not a guarantor under the TIAA Credit Facility.
+The Deutsche Bank Credit Facility, the TIAA Credit Facility, the JPM SPV Facility and the Main Street Capital Term Loan (each defined below in "Note E-Debt") are collectively referred to herein as our "Credit Facilities".